-Get your adrenaline pumping by soaring 40 feet above the ground on a zipline at the Elk Ridge location of Treeosix Adventure Parks.
-With seven runs, an outdoor climbing wall, slackline park, giant swing and a spikeball court prepare to see the forest from a new vantage point.
+Get your adrenaline pumping by soaring over 12 m above the ground on a zipline at the Elk Ridge location of Treeosix Adventure Parks.
+With seven runs, an outdoor climbing wall, slackline park, giant swing and a spikeball court, prepare to see the forest from a new vantage point.